Debunking The “Drink An Hour” Rule

 If you think about it, if you are “average,” you are burning off less than a drink an hour.
 This is a problem.
 I’ve had a lot of clients recently who have said that they were following the drink an hour rule.
 Well that’s a rule that should not be followed, you just can’t measure how much alcohol a drink is going to put in your system.
 It depends on the content of the alcohol or the size of the alcohol and you also have to look at your absorption rate and elimination or burn-off rate.

-Aaron: That’s correct and one of the things which you brought up there which a lot of people don’t realize is, you could go to a lab, get a forensic analyst or someone who runs a lab to do testing on you.
+One of the things which a lot of people don’t realize is, you could go to a lab, get a forensic analyst or someone who runs a lab to do testing on you.
 However, because every situation you put yourself in is different, it is hard to determine what your exact burn-off rate is.
 And that can have to do with body temperature, which for women can have to do with their cycles.
 So, for many people, the chemical makeup is be different.

 You may have additional vitamins or minerals in your system, which may slow down or speed this up.
 Also, the amount of food that you had that day will always be different than the amount of food you had on the night in question when you got the DUI.
 The timing will be different and the drinking pattern will be different.